spec-ops-method/spec-ops/README.md

 The methodology combines proven practices from incremental modernization (Strangler Fig pattern), infrastructure as code (GitOps), and specification-driven development, adapted for the era of AI-assisted software development.

-**The goal**: Make legacy modernization more effective, sustainable, and knowledge-preserving for everyone.
+The goal: Make legacy modernization more effective, sustainable, and knowledge-preserving for everyone.

 ---